GoogleCloudPlatform/jetty-runtime/tests/README.md

 Conventions:
 ====

+* local testing is enabled by default
+* jetty.test.image default for local is 'jetty:${docker.tag.short}'
+* remote testing is enabled via -Ptest.remote
-* testing is disabled by default, activated via -Plocal or -Premote
+* local testing is turned off by -P-test.local
 * local and remote testing are mutually exclusive
+* a custom LocalRemoteTestRunner junit test runner is used to find tests to run
+* test classes should extend the AbstractIntegrationTest from gcloud-testing-core
-* local integration tests end in ‘LocalIntegrationTest’
+* local only integration tests have the @LocalOnly annotation
-* remote integration tests end in ‘RemoteIntegrationTest’
+* remote only integration tests have the @RemoteOnly annotation
+* the junit @Ignore annotation is respected

 Properties:
 ====